Zijian-Lee/zijian-lee.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I received a B.S. and a Ph.D. degree in computer science from Jilin University (JLU), Changchun, China, in 2017 and 2023, respectively.
 My Ph.D advisor is [Prof. Xiaohui Wei](https://ccst.jlu.edu.cn/info/1367/19686.htm).
 I have been a Visiting Student in the Information Systems Technology and Design (ISTD) at the Singapore University of Technology and Design (SUTD), mentored by [Prof. Tony Q.S.
 Quek](https://people.sutd.edu.sg/~tonyquek/), in 2022.
-I am currently a Postdoctoral Research Fellow at Dalian Maritime University (DMU), collaborating with [Prof. Hongbo Liu](https://www.scholat.com/liuhongbo).
+I have been a postdoctoral research fellow with Dalian Maritime University (DMU), Dalian, China, from 2023 to 2025, collaborating with [Prof. Hongbo Liu](https://www.scholat.com/liuhongbo).
+Currently, I am a lecturer with the College of Artificial Intelligence, Dalian Maritime University.

-My research interest includes mobile crowdsensing, federated learning, and edge computing.
+My research interest includes edge intelligence, federated learning, distributed computing, and crowdsensing.

 # 🔥 News

+- 🎉**Oct.
+2025:** Our paper accepted by TNSE.
 - 🎉**Sep.
 2025:** Our paper accepted by CMC.
 - 🎉**Aug.
 2025:** Our paper accepted by NN (CCF B).
 - 🎉**Jul.
 2025:** Our paper accepted by ACM MM (CCF A).